ehart-altair/SimpsonsParadox/README.md

     "target_category": 1
 }

-simpsons_pairs = SimpsonsParadox(**kwargs).get_simpsons_pairs()
+sp = SimpsonsParadox(**kwargs)
+sp.get_simpsons_pairs()
 ```
 Now the function should be able to run successfully.

-See the [Wiki](https://github.com/ehart-altair/SimpsonsParadox/wiki) for more details about troubleshooting and unit tests.

 ### Command-line usage

 You can also call this function from the command line.

-1. Download and unzip ``SimpsonsParadox-master.zip`` or clone the repo
+1. Download and unzip ``SimpsonsParadox-master.zip`` or use Git Bash to clone the repository.
-2. Open a command line and navigate to the directory of this project
+2. Open a command line and navigate to the directory of this project: ```cd SimpsonsParadox```
-3. See the [Wiki](https://github.com/ehart-altair/SimpsonsParadox/wiki) for sample commands.

-See the [Wiki](https://github.com/ehart-altair/SimpsonsParadox/wiki) for more details about the arguments and their defaults.
+3. See the [Wiki](https://github.com/ehart-altair/SimpsonsParadox/wiki) for sample commands, argument descriptions and their defaults.

 ## References
 Some existing tools and resources that we reference in this project: